mediaprophet/xec-slp-rdf/incorporation_structure/WebCivics_CityOfLondonInspired_Structure.md

 - **Tax and Regulatory Benefits**: Cooperatives enjoy favorable tax treatment for non-profit activities, and Geneva’s infrastructure facilitates international operations.

 ### Incorporation Steps

 1. **Draft Articles of Association**:

-   - Purpose: Curate a global network of Web Civics entities to deliver humanitarian ICT, thoughtware for freedom of thought, and civic infrastructure aligned with human rights and SDGs.
+   - **Purpose:** Curate a global network of Web Civics entities to deliver humanitarian ICT, thoughtware for freedom of thought, and civics infrastructure aligned with human rights and SDGs.

-   - Membership: Open to individuals, NGOs, regional Web Civics entities, and communities committed to human rights principles (e.g., UDHR, ICCPR).
+   - **Membership:** Open to individuals, NGOs, regional Web Civics entities, and communities committed to human rights principles (e.g., UDHR, ICCPR).

-   - Governance: One member, one vote; layered structure with a Governing Council, Advisory Senate, and stakeholder guilds; virtual/hybrid meetings for global accessibility.
+   - **Governance:** One member, one vote; layered structure with a Governing Council, Advisory Senate, and stakeholder guilds; virtual/hybrid meetings for global accessibility.

-   - Human Rights Charter: Mandates advocacy for human rights, fair compensation, and exit from jurisdictions/partnerships violating ethical standards.
+   - **Human Rights Charter:** Mandates advocacy for human rights, fair compensation, and exit from jurisdictions/partnerships violating ethical standards.

 2. **Register with Commercial Register**: File with the Geneva Commercial Register (fees: CHF 600–1,000).